apache/flink-kubernetes-operator/docs/content/docs/custom-resource/overview.md

 Alternatively, if you use helm to install flink-kubernetes-operator, it allows you to specify a postStart hook to download the required plugins.

-### Limitations

-- Last-state upgradeMode is currently not supported for FlinkSessionJobs

 ## Further information

  - [Snapshots]({{< ref "docs/custom-resource/snapshots" >}})